bdijkstra82/OpenBSD-gpio-idlemon/README.md

-# OpenBSD-alix-idlemon
+# OpenBSD-gpio-idlemon
+Blinks an LED based on CPU load.

-Blinks LEDs on PC Engines ALIX boards.
+###PC Engines ALIX
+An example configuration for ALIX boards follows.

 Add to /etc/rc.securelevel: